TD, Schwab and Pershing RIA units embrace mini-option mania to hedge Google, Apple, ETFs

 In early 2009, TD acquired Think or Swim, an online brokerage firm that allowed it to expand its offered options.
 The company also integrated that more recently with its own advisor workstation and portal.
 See: Tom Bradley answers 10 questions about TD Ameritrade’s competitive stance in his 25th year.

 These tools, in combination with the educational component, is what Chiappetta believes attracts trading-focused advisors to the custodian.
-“I think our brand is really strong among advisors who are more active,” he says.In the past, TD has said that it was actively pursuing breakaway brokers, but that extends to advisors who are more active and trade-focused.
-Typically, Chiappetta says, they see more interest from potential prospects who are using options.
-See:.
+“I think our brand is really strong among advisors who are more active,” he says.Once good for a few million, TD Ameritrade’s foot-in-the-door strategy is starting to net billions

 Highly volatile, highly popular